-Any individual exhibiting signs of distress or who is exposed to multiple or prolonged applications (i.e., more than 15 seconds) shall be transported to a medical facility for examination or medically evaluated prior to booking.
-If any individual refuses medical attention, such a refusal should be witnessed by another officer and/or medical personnel and shall be fully documented in related reports.
-If an audio recording is made of the contact or an interview with the individual, any refusal should be included, if possible.
+Any individual exhibiting signs of distress or who is exposed to multiple or prolonged applications shall be transported to a medical facility for examination or medically evaluated prior to booking.
+If any individual refuses medical attention, such a refusal should be witnessed by another officer and/ or medical personnel and shall be fully documented in related reports.
+If an audio/video recording is made of the contact or an interview with the individual, any refusal should be included, if possible.

-The transporting officer shall inform any person providing medical care or receiving custody that the individual has been subjected to the application of the TASER device.
+The transporting officer shall inform any person providing medical care or receiving custody that the individual has been subjected to the application of the CED (see the Medical Aid and Response Policy).